Skip to content

 We’re in a nature crisis.
 The UK is one of the most nature-depleted countries in the world.
 However, nature is resilient, humans are creative and we can all help to restore nature across Devon.

-The Devon Local Nature Recovery Strategy gives an overview of Devon’s wildlife and sets out priorities and actions to help nature recover.
+The Devon Local Nature Recovery Strategy (LNRS) gives an overview of Devon’s wildlife and sets out priorities and actions to help nature recover.
 It’s a tool to help us all do our bit to create a wildlife-rich Devon, today and for generations to come.

-Did you know
+Did you know?

 Supported by